hrydgard/ppsspp-site/README.md

 Prerequisites: See Local Testing Instructions.

-If upgrading PPSSPP versions, regenerate data/downloads.json using util/dirtree-json.
+When upgrading PPSSPP versions, regenerate `data/downloads.json` using `util/dirtree-json`.

-That will have its own README.md one day..
+That will have its own README one day...

 Use one of the below as appropriate: